 Even after Emerald City finished their 10-episode season on Friday, it’s unclear whether NBC will bring the show back for another season.
 A second season was never locked down because of low ratings and the show brought about mixed feelings for most viewers.
-The visuals were amazing but the story was sometimes strange, and there were a lot of questions that seemed to be hovering that were never answered (or were they hoping to answer them in the following seasons?)
+The visuals were fantastic but the story was sometimes strange, and there were a lot of questions that seemed to be hovering and never answered. (or were they hoping to address them in the following seasons?)

 But there was one thing that they accomplished that was definitely appropriate in our current political climate, and that was to show how tyrants with power move.

 The Wizard of Oz was a scam artist.
-He was a man that had no magic or experience, and managed to manipulate his way to a place of power.
+He was a man that had no magic or experience and managed to manipulate his way to a place of power.
 In today’s world, many can relate.

-Well, if you watch the full season you will notice a lot of similarities that will make you think twice about what you see and hear in the news today.
+Well, if you watch the full season, you will notice a lot of similarities that will make you think twice about what you see and hear in the news today.
 The funny thing is that, although The Wizard was the main antagonist, he wasn’t the only example of power gone wrong in the series.
-There were other characters that made questionable decisions in the name of power.
+Other characters made questionable decisions in the name of power.
 The Wizard, however, was the scariest one of them all.

-Here’s how the Wizard of Oz relates to present day political shenanigans in a very scary way:
+Here’s how the Wizard of Oz relates to present day political shenanigans in a terrifying way:

 Frank (The Wizard of Oz) pretended to have powerful connections to influence the people of Oz.
-Actually, it looked like a lot of credit was given to him by rumor.
-There were alot of alternative facts that contributed to his greatness.
+It looked like a lot of credit was given to him by rumor.
+There were a lot of alternative facts that contributed to his greatness.

-And they didn’t have to show how this mind control happened, because after so many years, rumor took care of any rebellion that could have formed.
+And they didn’t have to show how this mind control happened, because, after so many years, rumor took care of any rebellion that could have formed.
 Frank pretended that he was their only defense from the Beast forever.
-And with the entire Oz army under his control, he was really able to use fear to get people to do what he wanted.
-They may have never seen him do anything miraculous, but they all seen him wipe people out without a second thought.
+And with the entire Oz army under his control, he was able to use fear to get people to do what he wanted.
+They may have never seen him do anything miraculous, but they all seen him wipe people out with a command.

-But his greatest accomplishment was to master having followers that followed him blindly.
+But his most significant accomplishment was to master having followers that followed him blindly.
 A feat that I can only assume came from fear alone.
-Having an army that followed his every order allowed him to never be wrong.
+Having an army that followed his every order allowed him never to be wrong.
 And if you don’t see the connection here, check your Twitter for the blinded followers.

-And now that you see how the Wizard could have easily transitioned into our current government, here’s how the season finale, No place like home, wrapped up Dorothy’s story:
+And now that you see how the Wizard could have smoothly transitioned into our current government, here’s how the season finale, No place like home, wrapped up Dorothy’s story:

-Jane ends up shooting and killing the wizard.
+Jane ends up shooting and killing the Wizard.
 And although they have a mother/daughter moment, Jane sends Dorothy back to Kansas by herself.
-Why not stay with her daughter or return to Kansas with her?
+Why doesn’t Jane stay with her daughter or return to Kansas with her?
 Your guess is as good as mine.
-None of those questions are answered.
+None of those questions are ever explained.

-If your confused at how it all came to this, the endings for the other characters left as many questions as Dorothy’s, if not more.
+If you’re confused at how it all came to this, the endings for the other characters left as many questions as Dorothy’s, if not more.

 - Jack tries to kill the wizard on his own but is stopped.
 He gets viciously chopped up by the wizard’s men on the battlefield and somehow survives.

-Tip leaves his true self behind to rule as Queen Ozma.
+Tip leaves her true self behind to rule as Queen Ozma.
 She takes over Oz with some benevolence and puts on the Emerald crowd.
 They bring her Eammon, the man who killed her parents, and she ends up having to decide what type of justice she will bring down as queen.
 Instead of killing him, as West suggests, Tip erases the memories of Eammon’s family and casts him out of Oz.
-I think Queen Ozma will be a benevolent queen that is intent on being fair and not ruling with vengeance and revenge.
+I think Queen Ozma will be a benevolent queen that is intent on being fair and not ruling with a vengeance.

 - Glinda’s not happy about the new reigning Queen of Oz.
 She want’s magic to rule on it’s own.
 I’m assuming she would rather be at the head of the monarchy, instead of taking orders from someone else.

 - And the red man—the gross skinned-alive man who was in that ditch with Nahara—finds skin hanging from one of the tree branches and puts it on.
-He then climbs out of the prison and sprouts huge bat-like wings.
+He then climbs out of his prison and sprouts massive bat-like wings.
 This seems to be the Beast forever.
-He flies over Oz, and from Ev to Ov , everyone can see his wings against the sky.
+He flies over Oz, and everyone can see his wings against the sky.